MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/lsa-lookup-performance-counters.md

 ### Negative Isolated name cache

 Member workstations and member servers maintain local in-memory cache of isolated names that haven't and can't be resolved.
-See For more information about Isolated names refer see [LsaLookupNames2 function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames2).
+See [LsaLookupNames2 function (ntsecapi.h)](https://learn.microsoft.com/windows/win32/api/ntsecapi/nf-ntsecapi-lsalookupnames2) for more information about Isolated names.

 Negative Isolated name cache is not configurable.
 The maximum size is 8000 entries with a maximum duration of 2 hours each.
 Names are automatically removed from the this cache if they're resolved.
 Stale entries are cleaned up by a background task.